thlee/SNPhylo/docs/install_on_linux.rst

     $ pushd "${SNPHYLO_HOME}"

     $ bash setup.sh
+    Version: 20xxxxxx

     START TO SET UP FOR SNPHYLO!!!

-    The detected path of Rscript is /bin/Rscript.
-Is it correct?
+    The detected path of R is /bin/R. Is it correct?
 [Y/n] y

     The detected path of python is /bin/python.
 Is it correct?
 [Y/n] y